DuncanWalter/vitrarius/README.md

 > **vitrarius:** a glassblower; one who works with glass

 Vitrarius is a raw optics library for modern JavaScript.
 In the context of Redux, optics are useful as reducers.
-In general, optics are a utility that facilitates manipulating and interpretating nested data.
-They hail from functional languages, so they are declarative and respect immutabilty.
+In general, optics are a utility to facilitate manipulating and interpretating nested data.
+They hail strict functional languages, so they are declarative and respect immutabilty.
 There are several formal implementations of optics in JavaScript already; in fact, if you are interested in optics from a pure perspective, I recommend checking them out [here](https://www.npmjs.com/package/partial.lenses).
-By comparison, Vitrarius is uncouth; it emphasizes flexibility and performance over purity.
-Its name was chosen to reflect the library's constructive approach to optics.
+By comparison, Vitrarius is mathematically uncouth; it emphasizes flexibility and performance over purity.
+I chose the name Vitrarius to reflect the library's constructive approach to optics, and I try to live up to that meaning.
+Vitrarius can handle 'infinite' optics, build custom traversals, and will never pollute the call stack.

 Out of the box, the optics of Vitrarius can handle Objects, Arrays, Maps, and many primitive values.
 To operate on other types (like those of ImmutableJS), vitrarius makes use of a container protocol.
 This protocol is similar to the iterator protocol, and allows vitrarius to gracefully handle any type of data.